-This was another "A Wedding Awaits" elopement we had at the beautiful Boorn Brook Farm in Manchester, Vermont.
+This was another romantic Vermont elopement we had at the beautiful Boorn Brook Farm in Manchester, Vermont.
 Wendy and Joel are an extremely busy couple and they were so pleased we could handle their entire elopement from flowers to venue.
-There is also a rustic, romantic barn at Boorn Brook with a charming master bedroom for the wedding couple should they wish to spend the night there as well.
+There is also a rustic, delightful barn at Boorn Brook with a charming master bedroom for the wedding couple should they wish to spend the night there as well.

 Annie Alexander-Kramerofficiated and Wendy Hybl Fannin was the florist.
 Boorn Brook Farm was perfect for this weekday elopement and once again the rains held off and it was an absolutely gorgeous day.

 With small family weddings and elopements, there is a relaxed and easy feel to the days events and with the perfect venue, time and enchanting locations, we were able to get some amazing photos during the ceremony and the wedding romance photo session that followed.

 Boorn Brook has a magnificent mountain back drop for any wedding ceremony, large or small, but since this was just Wendy and Joel, we decided to place the arbor under the maple tree and I do believe that was the perfect spot.

 The couple had written vows to read to each other and also decided on a "hand-fasting", the wrapping of their hands with a braided cord.
 Hand-fasting was, in the simplest of terms, the official wedding of the ancient Celts.
 Dating back far beyond 7000 B.C. in ancient Ireland, two people who chose to be married were brought together, often on a feast day such as Beltane, and faced each other.
 With arms extended, they clasped hands and a braided chord or ribbon was wrapped and tied around their hands.

 Wendy and Joel also requested a special reading by Annie and then there was the exchange of wedding rings.